hkariti/npzcat/README.md

 # npzcat - look in NumPy files from the CLI

 This is a utility for reading the contents of .npz and .npy files from the CLI.

-The default operation is a summary of the contents.
-This works quickly on very large files too (based on a nice [SO answer](https://stackoverflow.com/a/68224674/949487)).

 Requires a python environment that has `numpy`.

 ## Usage

+The default operation is a summary of the contents.
+This works quickly on very large files too (based on a nice [SO answer](https://stackoverflow.com/a/68224674/949487)):

 ```
 $ time npz over_1gb_file.npz